Got questions? We've got answers.

 Is the Clinical Research Fastrack course certified?

-Clinical Research Fastrack also offers continuing professional development activity, approved by the Georgia Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+This nursing continuing professional development activity was approved by the Georgia Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 What is a CRA and how do I become one?